 Labour and working conditions, including occupational health and safety impacts, are considered to be of medium-term duration throughout the construction phase and are expected to be of potential high magnitude and high sensitivity as in extreme cases they could entail permanent impacts (e.g. death or permanent disability).
-As such, the potential impacts are considered to be of High impact.
-An independent Labour Assessment shall be undertaken by a qualified labour specialist, which shall include a corrective action plan with appropriate mitigation and remediation measures as well as monitoring requirements that will be implemented by the Project and its subcontractors.

-Mitigation measures detailed in the ESIA can reduce residual impact to Low.
-Key mitigation measures include:
+As such, the potential impacts are considered to be High and significant.
+Appropriate mitigation will therefore be developed.
+Mitigation measures detailed in the ESIA reduce residual impact to Low.
+Key measures include: